t-davidson/CourseInfo/README.md

 - An understanding of key differences between Bayesian and frequentist approaches

-# Course material
+# Course instructional material

-Most course material will be available via the GitHub organization hosting this documents.
+Most course material will be available via the GitHub organization hosting this document.
 Some material is hosted on the course's Blackboard page, particularly material requiring a CU ID for access (e.g., Lynda.com video links).

 Please note that all original course material is *copyrighted* by the instructor ((c) 2015, 2018 by Tom Loredo).
 Please do not post it publicly.